CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Placement acts in place by renaming qubits to their physical addresses (classical data is never renamed)

-A placement pass will act in place on a :py:class`~pytket.Circuit` by renaming the qubits from their logical names (the :py:class:`UnitID` s used at circuit construction) to their physical addresses (the :py:class:`UnitID` s recognised by the :py:class:`Backend`).
+A placement pass will act in place on a :py:class`~pytket.Circuit` by renaming the qubits from their logical names (the :py:class:`UnitID` s used at circuit construction) to their physical addresses (the :py:class:`UnitID` s recognised by the :py:class`~pytket.backends.Backend`).
 Classical data is never renamed.

 ..
 Basic example